oddbird/oddsite/content/true/index.rst

   - author: 'carl'
     role: 'core developer'
   - author: 'jonny'
-    role: 'contributor'
+    role: 'core developer'
 brag: |
-  Created by `Miriam`_,
-  True is the most
+  True is the only
-  **comprehensive Sass testing framework**, allowing developers to write and run their tests **directly in SassScript**, or integrate with existing JavaScript test-runners.
+  **comprehensive Sass testing framework**, allowing developers to write and run tests **directly in SassScript**.

-  .. _Miriam: /authors/miriam/
 summary: |
   **True is a full-featured unit-testing library for Sass**.
   The core functionality is written in pure SassScript,